antoniomuso/chat-message-cluster/README.md

 # ChatMessageCluster
 Chat message with Cluster , IPC, and socket.io.
-This repo use http-proxy as load balancing.
+This repo use http-proxy as load balancer.